cloudfoundry/routing-release/README.md

 - Routing API
 - Gorouter
 - TCP Router
-- TCP Emitter

 Additionally, gorouter communicates with [Route Services](http://docs.cloudfoundry.org/services/route-services.html) via TLS.

 In all cases, these components will validate that certs are signed by a known CA and that the cert is for the requested domain.
 To disable this validation, as when deploying the routing subsystem to an environment with self-signed certs, configure the following property in routing-release: